 Back when King A (forgive me, reader.
 I can’t pronounce King A’s name and couldn’t when I taught the lesson of Esther to Mom’s Sunday School kids when she was out for surgery.
-So… King A it is and will always be), was looking for a new wife because Vashti just completely disrespected him and everyone at his banquet, Esther was chosen.
+So… King A it is and will always be), began looking for a new wife because Vashti just completely disrespected him and everyone at his banquet, he chose Esther.

 Esther was chosen for a purpose.

 For if thou altogether holdest thy peace at this time, then shall there enlargement and deliverance arise to the Jews from another place; but thou and thy father’s house shall be destroyed: and who knoweth whether thou art come to the kingdom for such a time as this?

 God chose Esther to save her people and keep them from utter destruction.

 The plan God had for Esther was big.
 And she willingly obeyed and stepped up to the call.